Process Extraction from Text: Benchmarking the State of the Art and Paving the Way for Future Challenges

 \section{Conclusions}

-In this paper we have provided a comparative analysis of state of the art work on \pet, published specifically in the area of Business Process Management from 2010, so as to better understand their contributions and limitations and to identify which are important challenges in this topic the research community should address.
+In this paper we provide a qualitative analyses of \papers state-of-the-art contributions on \pet, published specifically in the area of Business Process Management from 2010, and a quantitative analyses of \tools working tools publicly available from the \papers paper, to better understand their contributions and limitations and to identify which are important challenges in this topic the research community should address.